danilolmc/sightjs/README.md

 - **CSS Modules**: Support for CSS/CSS Modules and more.
 - **Functional Components**: Leverage the simplicity.

-Check [ViewJS docs](https://viewjs.gitbook.io/home/quickstart) to start your first project! 😉
+Check [VistaJS docs](https://vistajs.gitbook.io/home/quickstart) to start your first project! 😉